-Since there may be between 0 and 4 allocated nodes in front

-of each of 8 switches, we have $5^8 = 390625$ possible processing node allocations.
+Since there may be between 0 and 4 allocated nodes in front of each of 8 switches, we have $5^8 = 390625$ possible of each of 8 switches, we have 5 = 390625 possible processing node allocations.
 With the given network topology and routing tables, we can compute for each combination of node allocation the liquid throughput of the all-to-all traffic.

 Because of various symmetries within the network, many of these node allocations yield an identical liquid throughput.
-We enumerated 363 different node allocations corresponding each one to a different underlying network sub-topology.
-Each of these sub-topologies is characterized by its liquid throughput and the number of allocated nodes (see Fig. 5).
+We extracted a set of 363 different node allocations representing each possible liquid throughput only once.
+Each node allocation being considered as an underlying network's sub-topology is characterized by its liquid throughput and the number of allocated nodes (see Fig. 5).
 Depending on the sub-topology, the liquid throughput for a given number of nodes may considerably vary.

 Fig 5.
-Liquid throughput in function of the number of nodes with variations according to subtopologies.
+Liquid throughput in function of the number of nodes with variations according to sub-topologies.

-These 363 topologies are placed on one axis, sorted first by the number of nodes and then according to their liquid throughput.
+These 363 sub-topologies are placed on one axis, sorted first by the number of nodes and then according to their liquid throughput.
 Fig. 6 shows the predicted liquid throughput values together with the measured throughput of a roundrobin schedule.